frejalund/soundcleaner/README.md

 Use GPT to figure out what the program really does and how it works.
 You will need to hardcode the paths to wave files and folders, since I was focusing in the end result and not the best coding practices.

+Please note, I am not sure how legitimate the original sound is in the video, I took it because it claimed to be the best recording.
+You may use this software to clean the human voices from any other video or audio.